Types Of Assets To Include On Your Mortgage Application

 Why Reporting All Your Assets Matters

-When a lender goes over your home loan application, they’ll take a look at your credit score, total debt and total income as well as your overall net worth.
+When a lender goes over your home loan application, they’ll take a look at your credit score, total monthly debt and total monthly income as well as your overall net worth.
 Your net worth matters because it tells your lender how much money – between your income and assets – you really have.

 You might wonder how net worth is calculated.
 Your lender will subtract all of the debts you owe from your total assets in order to calculate your net worth, which will give them a better picture of how much money you actually have.